ncsa/ncsa_system_documentation/docs/source/licensed_software/index.rst

 Licensed Software Supported on Systems
 =========================================

-Licenced software that is supported on NCSA computing resources.
-However to use/invoke this software on the resource, you must own a separate software license.
+Documentation on licensed software that is supported on NCSA computing resources.
+To use/invoke this software on the resource, you must own a separate software license.

 .. toctree::
    :maxdepth: 2